Slack 22.06.25

 Bug fixes

-- Fixed: In some fonts, using asterisks to make part of a sentence bold would result in all of the text after the bold words *also* being in bold.
-While we like to believe that fortune favours the bold, it has come to our attention that this is not what that phrase means.
+- Fixed: In some fonts, using asterisks to make part of a sentence bold would result in all of the text after the bold words to *also* be bold.
+While we like to believe the fortune favors the bold, it has come to our attention that that is not what that phrase means.
 So we fixed it.

 Slack 19.5.1